 - Do I have content mapping to all buyer personas or just a specific segment?

 - Does my plan take this into consideration?

 Content strategy software helps you answer all of these questions.

 Content strategy software is the tool that helps you put together the best possible plan for your content creation.
 It helps you stay focused on every step of the process, helping you create high-quality, effective content.

-A content strategy tool can be as basic as a spreadsheet or as sophisticated as a holistic solution.
+It can be as basic as a spreadsheet or as sophisticated as a holistic solution.
 I’ve used both, actually.

 With a spreadsheet, my content strategy plan was really my content calendar.
 Every tab was a different month and every row within that month was a different day, with the title and description of each piece to publish on each day.

 In the columns for each piece of content, I recorded the keywords, the target theme it hit in our strategy, the audience it was meant for, social titles for various platforms, whether I would create a video, and image suggestions.

 And of course, all of the research around keywords, target audience, topics, etc., I did manually, using competitor research and tools like Google Analytics and Moz.